Frequently Asked Questions

 What is Flatbush Farm Share?

 Flatbush Farm Share (FFS) is a CSA based in Flatbush, Brooklyn.
-Our mission is to make local, organic produce available to any Brooklyn resident, regardless of economic status.
+Our mission is to make local, sustainably-grown produce available to any Brooklyn resident, regardless of economic circumstances.
 We offer a sliding scale price structure and the options to pay in installments and/or with food stamps.

 What does membership Involve?